 Summer brings balloon races to Longview, and Christmas time is a delight in Marshall.
 Spring is a great time to enjoy crawfish in Orange and Beaumont.

 And don't miss the monthly First Monday Trade Days in Canton.

 From world-class golf courses, walking trails, cultural attractions, state parks, festivals, antique shopping, fall motoring and art museums, the East Texas area has something for everyone.

 As you visit and navigate East Texas, this site provides information on a number of topics, including maps, cities, towns, shopping, hotels, tourism, airports, history, lakes and other pertinent topics for residents and visitors alike.

-Included below are photo highlights from around East Texas, from Paris in the north to Orange in the south!
+Included below are photo highlights from around East Texas, from Paris in the north to Beaumont in the south!